 When completing your child's passport application, we recommend you add your name in the “In Care Of” part of the Mailing Address section on Form DS-11.
 After we print your child's passport, we will send it to you and return your child's supporting documents.
 How we send your child's passport and supporting documents depends if you applied for a book and/or a card and if you paid an additional fee for 1-2 day delivery.

 I applied for a passport book only: You may receive your newly-issued passport and your citizenship documents in two separate mailings.
-Please contact the National Passport Information Center (NPIC) if you do not receive a second mailing within 10 business days of receiving the first.
+Please contact the National Passport Information Center (NPIC) if you do not receive a second mailing within 4 weeks of receiving the first.
 We can send your passport book via a 1-2 day delivery service.

 I applied for a passport card only: You may receive your newly-issued passport card and your citizenship documents in two separate mailings.
-Please contact NPIC if you do not receive a second mailing within 10 business days of receiving the first.
+Please contact NPIC if you do not receive a second mailing within 4 weeks of receiving the first.
 We only send the passport card via First Class Mail.
 We do not send cards via 1-2 day delivery services.

 I applied for both a passport book and passport card: You may receive three separate mailings; one with your citizenship documents, one with your newly-issued passport book, and one with your newly-issued passport card.
-Please contact NPIC if you do not receive the second or third mailing within 10 business days of the previous mailing.
+Please contact NPIC if you do not receive the second or third mailing within 4 weeks of the previous mailing.

 If the mailing address you provided on your child's application has changed and you're waiting for his or her U.S. passport book, passport card, or return of citizenship evidence documents, please contact the National Passport Information Center.
 You do not need to contact us if your address changed after you received your child's passport.